KULeuven-Diepenbeek/osc-course/content/ch3-pointers/pointers.md

 #### Arithmetics with pointers

-Pointers and arrays go hand-in-hand in C. Pointers can be moved around by adding and substracting.
+Pointers and arrays go hand-in-hand in C. Pointers can be moved around by adding and subtracting.
 On pointers you can also perform operations such as `++` and `--` that move the pointer in the memory one place to the left or right.
 With `char * text = "sup"` the pointer refers to the first character:

 {{<mermaid>}}
 graph TD
-    A{*tekst}
+    A{*text}
     A-->|begin van array|C['s']
     A-.->D['u']
     A-.->E['p']